-India boasts of a rich and vibrant history.
-With a plethora of events happening in the country from the annexation by the British, Freedom Struggle Movement and the coming of the modern times, time and again we feel the need to document these varied events of the past.
-More often than we think, the government comes up with new sculptures, idols and statues in India installed in cities so we can remember our freedom fighters, our national leaders etc. Since India is also a multi-religion country, we also have several gods and goddesses belonging the Hinduism, Jainism, Buddhism etc. Most of the pilgrimage spots have magnificent mammoth statues of religious deities installed owing to the reverence and dedication of the devotees.
+More often than we know, the government comes up with new sculptures, idols and statues in India installed in cities so we can remember our freedom fighters, our national leaders etc. Since India is also a multi-religion country, we also have several gods and goddesses belonging the Hinduism, Jainism, Buddhism etc. Most of the pilgrimage spots have magnificent mammoth statues of religious deities installed owing to the reverence and dedication of the devotees.
 As of now, our country takes pride in housing umpteen gigantic statues and is on its way to create even better ones.
 Several of these statues in India boast of being the tallest statues in the world in their respective fields.
 Other than the political, religious context of these statues in India, they are also a rich heritage to boast of.
 Being a spectacular site to behold, these spots are very often frequented by locals and tourists alike (besides the pilgrims) just to have a glimpse of the striking architectural finesse and the majestic constructions.

 Here is the list of 23 Colossal Statues in India That You Should Definitely Visit

 Located in Paritala town near Vijayawada in Andhra Pradesh, the statue of the Veera Abhaya Anjaneya Hanuman Swami is the world's tallest Hanuman temple.
 Standing at a height of 135 feet (41 metres), the statue was installed in the year 2003.
-At the base of the statue you can also find a tiny Hanuman Mandir called Paritala Anjaneya Temple.
+At the base of this statue in India, you can also find a tiny Hanuman Mandir called Paritala Anjaneya Temple.

 Tathagata Tsal, or better known as the Buddha Park of Ravangla is a beautiful park situated in the Ravangla (Rabong) in South Sikkim district, Sikkim.
 The main highlight of the park is the magnificent statue of Buddha installed as a centrepiece with a height of 130-foot (40 m).

-Dhyana Buddha Statue is a hugeg statue of Buddha installed in Amaravathi in Andhra Pradesh.
+Dhyana Buddha Statue is a huge statue of Buddha installed in Amaravathi in Andhra Pradesh.
 With a towering height of 125 ft, the statue is located on the banks of river Krishna.
 It has eight pillars resting on a Lotus pandal.
-The statue also has a museum beneath it which has scriptures on Buddhism and other relevant artefacts.
+This is also one of the statues in India which has a museum beneath it which has scriptures on Buddhism and other relevant artefacts.

 Surrounded by verdant green farms at the foothills of Velliangiri Mountains in the Western Ghats, Adiyogi Shiva Statue is the world's biggest bust statue dedicated to the celebrated Hindu deity Shiva, which is carved out of 500 tonnes of steel.
 Located in the Isha Yoga Complex in Coimbatore, Tamil Nadu, the sculpture stands tall at a height of 112 feet.

 The 12 m high statue of Padmasambhava, also known as Guru Rinpoche, is the highlight of the Rewalsar town in Himachal Pradesh.
 With its trademark fiesty eyes, wisps of hair for moustache and beard, the statue stands tall amidst grand picturesque views.
-The statue was installed in 2012 by Dalai Lama.
+This statue in India was installed in 2012 by H.H The Dalai Lama.

 Located in Mangi-Tungi near Nashik in Maharashtra, Statue of Ahimsa is the tallest Jain statue in the world.
 The sculpture depicts the first Jain Tirthankara Rishabhanatha and is carved out of a single rock in the Mangi-Tungi hills which is considered auspicious by the Jains.